zootle/energy-intake-predictor/model_card.md

 # Model Card for Predicting Energy Intake from Recipe Ingredients

+## Model Type

+RandomForestRegressor (scikit-learn v1.4.2)

 ## Model Description

+The RandomForestRegressor is a meta estimator that fits a number of decision tree regressors on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.

 **Input:** The inputs to this model include food names and food categories, which are transformed into numerical representations using the `CountVectorizer` from sklearn.
 This